 2. Establish boundaries. – Advise family and friends of your official work hours where you may not be disturbed or distracted unless there was a dire emergency.
 Find a way to limit distractions from pets, children and other noises.

-3. Maintain a structured schedule. – It is tempting to do as you please when you want to, but as an insurance agent, you have to be responsive to clients’ needs.
+3. Maintain a structured schedule. – It is tempting to do as you please when you want to, but as a life insurance agent, you have to be responsive to clients’ needs.
 Make yourself available for clients during normal business hours.

 Establishing a Work Schedule